-Before I delve into my arguments let me try to understand what can prompt central bank to go for monetary easing.
+Before I delve into my arguments let me try to understand what can prompt the central bank to go for monetary easing.
 The only factor that comes to my mind is the sharp decline in private sector credit growth which stood at 11.43% at the end of May 2013.
-Despite the decline in loan demand, lending and deposit rates remained quite sticky and have not been coming down as much as central bank would have liked.
-So, maybe central bank believes that further easing would cause interest rates to decline and thus spur on credit growth and investment in the economy.
+Despite the decline in loan demand, lending and deposit rates remained quite sticky and have not been coming down as much as the central bank would have liked.
+So, maybe the central bank believes that further easing would cause interest rates to decline and thus spur credit growth and investment in the economy.

 I have two major points against this theory.